garciart/flask-demo/tracker/tracker_06/README.md

 > - `source venv/bin/activate` (Linux)
 > - `venv/Scripts/activate` (Windows)

-Runs the Flask application using the configuration file found in `tracker/tracker_06/config.py`:
+Redirects the user to a custom error page and logs the error:

-- `python -B -m flask --app tracker_06 run`
+- `python -B -m flask --app "tracker_06:create_app(config_name='development', log_events=True)" run`
-- `python -B -m flask --app "tracker_06:create_app(config_name='testing')" run`
+- `python -B -m flask --app "tracker_06:create_app('development', True)" run`

+> **NOTE**
+>
-> **NOTE** - Enclose options in quotation marks when using special characters.
+> - Enclose options in quotation marks when using special characters.
+> - Use the `development` configurations or the application will not log `logging.INFO`-level messages.

 -----

 ## Notes

-Keeping your website's code in `__init__.py` is impractical, especially if you have dozens of pages with extensive Hypertext Markup Language (HTML) code.
-Flask ***Templates*** allow you to organize your code in a sensible manner.
-They are easier to maintain and reusable.
-Templates also allow you to incorporate Cascading Style Sheets (CSS), images, and JavaScript code to enhance the experience of your users when they visit your website.
+Incorporating error handling in your application not only provides feedback to the user, but captures information you can use to debug and improve your site.

 Your application structure should be like the following: